sasozivanovic/tandamaster/README.md

 TandaMaster is a music player dedicated to playing tango music at milongas.

-TandaMaster does not have a playlists.
+TandaMaster does not have playlists.
 It has play*trees*, which makes it easy to create and manipulate tandas.

 It comes with a configurable gap between songs in a tanda.
 The gap is precise,